 One of the best parts of working at Centennial is our wonderful internship program.
 I am always amazed by these shining stars.
 They are on the cutting edge of research and frequently have refreshing, valuable, unbiased insights since it is early in their careers.
 We learn so much from them in our short time together.

-Christiana Fasola was our intern this past summer.
-Christiana is a second year masters degree candidate in Xavier University’s Industrial and Organizational Psychology program.
+Christiana Fasola was a recent intern.
+Christiana was in a second year masters degree candidate in Xavier University’s Industrial and Organizational Psychology program.
 In her studies, Christiana has researched the importance of chemistry and how it applies to both relationships and teams.
 In her work with us, Christiana helped craft our Client CEO Symposium on “Building Teams with Chemistry,” assisted in the development of a proprietary tool we share with clients that enhances team chemistry, and compiled research for us that will help us better align clients and candidates.

 …On Team Chemistry